huruji/open-browser-plugin/README.md

 # open-browser-plugin
- A webpack plugin to solve the problem that webpack-dev-server can not automatically open the browser vi
+A webpack plugin to solve the problem that webpack-dev-server can not automatically open the browser via node api

 ## How to use